X-Men: Children of the Atom

 STORYThe game's plot is loosely based on the "Fatal Attractions" storyline.
 The main antagonist is Magneto, who plans to unleash an electromagnetic pulse on the Earth that will disrupt the magnetic fields and create havoc on the world's electrical systems ushering in a Dark Age for Earth's non-mutant population.
 With the promise of a mutant-run planet, the X-Men's most formidable foes join forces with Magneto.

-REVIEWCapcom appealed to both fighting game and Marvel fans by turning Marvel's trademark X-Men franchise into a 2D fighting game, and an awesome looking one at that.
-X-Men: Children of the Atom allows you to play as several heroes and villains from the X-Men series, in several amazing looking 2D worlds.
-The game further cemented its authenticity and legitimacy by using voice actors from the X-Men animated series, such as Cathal Dodd as Wolverine.
+REVIEWCapcom appealed to both arcade fighting game fans and Marvel fans by turning Marvel's trademark X-Men franchise into a beautifully-inspired 2D fighting game — one of the best-looking to date, in fact!
+X-Men: Children of the Atom allows you to play as several heroes and villains from the iconic X-Men series, who battle it out in a variety of locations based on the comics and X-Men animated TV series.
+The game further cemented its authenticity by using the original voice actors from the X-Men animated series, such as Cathal Dodd as Wolverine!

 X-Men: Children of the Atom character select screen.

 Right off the bat, you notice X-Men: Children of the Atom is eye-catching and visually leagues above many other fighting games at the time.
 In motion, Children of the Atom shines even more.
-The iconic characters were given superb animation by some of Capcom's best artists.
-The way characters throw their attacks and dramatically get hit was a certainly a milestone, and no doubt a new benchmark to how 2D fighting game animation could be handled in a fighting game.
-Not only was X-Men: Children of the Atom one of the best looking and hardest hitting 2D video games; the gameplay was also very innovative and offered some brand new ideas to fighting games.
+Marvel's iconic characters were given superb animation by some of Capcom's best 2D sprite artists and illustratos.
+The way characters throw their attacks and dramatically take damage was a certainly a milestone, and no doubt a new benchmark to how 2D fighting game animation could be handled in a fighting game.
+Not only was X-Men: Children of the Atom one of the best-looking and hardest hitting 2D video games upon its arrival; the gameplay was also incredibly innovative, offering several brand new ideas to fighting games.

 Massive super moves. . .
 Enter a new era of 2d fighting!

-The gameplay basics of Children of the Atom derive from Capcom's Street Fighter series, of course.
-The "X-Power" gauge functions similarly to the Super combo gauge from Super Street Fighter II Turbo and the "Special" Gauge in Darkstalkers.
+Naturally, the gameplay foundation of X-Men: Children of the Atom takes many inspirations from Capcom's Street Fighter 2 series.
+The "X-Power" gauge functions similarly to the Super combo gauge from Super Street Fighter 2 Turbo as well as the "Special" Gauge from Darkstalkers.

 Players can then perform an "X-Ability", which consumes a small portion of the X-Power gauge, or a "Hyper X", which consumes a greater portion of the same gauge.
 Breaking one's fall from a throw or performing a counter-throw will also consume a portion of the X-Power gauge when performed.

-per Jumps" for the first time in a fighting game, allowing fighters to leap extra high into the air.
-(Regular jumping is also allowed, as being able to mix up the height of your jumps is a great gameplay strategy).
-This technique promotes aerial combat (which makes sense in a superhero fighting game) and supports some incredibly fast-paced, frantic gameplay.
-Big special moves, flashy super moves, and insane combos were other noticeable attributes about this game.
+per Jumps for the first time in a fighting game, allowing characters to jump way higher than in traditional fighting games and continue fighting air.
+(Normal jumping is also allowed, as being able to mix up the height of your jumps is a great new gameplay strategy.)
+Super Jumps promote aerial combat complete with air projectiles (which makes perfect sense in a superhero fighting game) and highlights the game's incredibly fast-paced, frantic gameplay which includes huge multi-hit air-combos.
+Big special moves, flashy super moves, and insane combos were other noticeable features that X-Men: COTA introduced.

 Akuma appears as a secret character. . . a sign of the future!

-Capcom's contract with Marvel stipulated that Capcom include a character from the Street Fighter franchise in the game.
-As the first-ever "crossover / guest" character to appear in a fighting game, Street Fighter's Akuma himself makes a appearance as a secret unlockable character (playable after inputting a secret code).
+Capcom's original contract with Marvel stipulated that Capcom can include a character from the Street Fighter franchise in X-Men: Children of the Atom.
+As one of the first-ever "crossover / guest" characters to appear in a fighting game, Street Fighter's Akuma himself makes a appearance as a secret unlockable character (playable after inputting a secret code).
+This was indeed a monumental crossover at the time, reminding arcade-goers that Street Fighter was certainly here to stay and still making huge innovations in the genre.
 Several cameo characters also appear in some of the character endings, including: Professor X, Forge, Phoenix, and Mojo.

 View more products at TFG Shop